Affordable Loan Solution mortgage

 However, some of the rates advertised make assumptions.
 Most importantly, they may assume you’re going to buy “discount points” at closing.

 Discount points let you pay more up front for a lower mortgage rate, and they’re very common.
-But you need to compare apples with apples, so get proper quotes (“loan estimates”) from multiple lenders and see how Bank of America stacks up against those.
+But you need to compare apples with apples, so get proper quotes (“loan estimates”) from multiple lenders and see how Bank of America stacks up.

 Bank of America mortgage refinance rates